sagemath/trac_to_gh/Issue 149.md

 # Issue 149: failure in E.sha_an()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/149

 Original creator: was